Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Results and discussion

 \subsection{Diffusion due to the viscosity of the arterial wall}

-We now consider the same linearized system Eq.~(\ref{linearized}) but with the Kelvin-Voigt effect and no viscous fluid effect ($C_f=0$ and $C_v \ne 0$).
+This time we consider the linearized Eqs.~(\ref{linearized}) with the Kelvin-Voigt effect but no viscous fluid effect ($C_f=0$ and $C_v \ne 0$).
 The small parameter is now $\epsilon_v=C_v/(c_0^2T_c)$.
 If we apply the same technique as described in the previous subsection, we can readily obtain the diffusive behaviour of the pulse wave in the moving frame: